fedezocco/TMNbiometh-SciPy/README.md

 # A SciPy Implementation of a Seven-Compartment Bio-Methane TMN

 Source code of the paper:
 Zocco, F., Sopasakis, P., Haddad, W.M. and Smyth, B., 2022.
 Thermodynamical Material Networks for Modeling, Planning and Control of Circular Material Flows. arXiv preprint arXiv:2111.10693.
+The paper will be submitted in the next days.

+The folder contains three independent scripts: one to simulate the truck, one to simulate the digester in open loop and one to simulate the digester in closed loop as described in the source paper.

 Nomenclature used for the state space formulation of the truck: